 There are an endless amount of airlines that fly through China and you can fly directly from Sydney to Beijing in less than 12 hours.
 Summer is the perfect time to visit China and so it makes it another great option for a winter escape from Australia!

-Where would you go to escape winter? x
+Where would you like to go to on a winter escape?

 This post is brought to you in collaboration with Momondo.